nvenky/excel-parser/README.md

 * `ExcelField`: This annotation tells the parser to fetch “year” information from Row 2 and “section” information from Row 3.
 * `MappedExcelObject`: Apart from Simple datatypes like “Double”,”String”, we might also try to populate complex java objects while parsing.
 In this case, each section has a list of student information to be parsed from excel sheet.
 This annotation will help the parser in identifying such fields.

-Next step is to annotate Student class:
+Then, annotate the Student class:

 	@ExcelObject(parseType = ParseType.ROW, start = 6, end = 8)
 	public class Student {